consistence/consistence/readme.md

 composer require consistence/consistence
 ```

 There are no further steps needed, you can start using Consistence whenever suitable in your codebase, see features below.

+### Integrations

+If you are using one of the following libraries/frameworks, check out these integrations:

+* [Doctrine ORM integration](https://github.com/consistence/consistence-doctrine) provides integration to store Consistence value objects in database through entities, there is also [Symfony bundle with this integration](https://github.com/consistence/consistence-doctrine-symfony)
+* [JMS Serializer integration](https://github.com/consistence/consistence-jms-serializer) provides integration to (de)serialize Consistence value objects, there is also [Symfony bundle with this integration](https://github.com/consistence/consistence-jms-serializer-symfony)

 Documentation & features
 ------------------------